 A commitment to our community with service projects which include collecting quarters for World Food Day, supporting our elders at a local Catholic assisted living facility by musical performances, visiting during holidays and decorating place mats, food drives, Pennies for Patients, rice bowl collections and altar serving at funeral masses.

 Personal appearance is important to a child’s self-esteem as well as their educational outlook.
 Standard uniform unifies our students, reminds them that their presence at Holy Family is a privilege which should be approached with pride and dignity, and projects a unified identity to the wider community.
 As a community, Holy Family strives to have students accept themselves and each other for who they are, not for what they wear.
 Uniform supervision is first and foremost the responsibility of the parents/guardians.
-Approved uniform items are available for purchase at Land's End, read more about uniforms here.
+Approved uniform items are available for purchase at Land's End and Tommy Hilfiger, read more about uniforms here.

 An active spiritual life is provided throughout the day.
 Students have opportunities to share prayers at morning assembly and within their own classrooms, before lunch, and at the end of the day.
 Bulletin boards, prayer tables and religious symbols convey our Catholic identity and traditions throughout the school.
 Mass is celebrated by the children on a weekly basis.
 Usually the third week is the "Birthday Mass" in which birthdays for that month are acknowledged.
 (Summer birthdays are added during the school year.)
 After the Birthday Mass, brunch is served at the parish hall for the children celebrating their birthday month.
 Parents and parish members are urged to attend if possible.